ASLAN – TUSCANY

 Anna and Mario Monticelli travel to Fattoria San Felo to meet with Fabrizio in the vineyard and winery.
 Anna and Mario create the blend for the Aslan Maremma Toscana Rosso using Fabrizio’s individual lots.

 89 points Jeb Dunnuck

 The story of Villa Saletta spans over a millennium.
 The estate has been owned by just four families throughout its history, all notable in their own unique way.
-The Gambacorta family consolidated the lands around the estate in the 14th century, before it came under ownership to the Riccardi, a wealthy family from Florence and bankers to the famous and powerful house of Medici.
-The Riccardi transformed Villa Saletta into a true working estate throughout the 16th and 17th centuries, when it was then passed onto the Castelli family.
+The Gambacorta family consolidated the lands around the estate in the 14th century, before it came under the ownership of the Riccardi, a wealthy family from Florence and bankers to the famous and powerful house of Medici.
+The Riccardi transformed Villa Saletta into a true working estate throughout the 16th and 17th centuries, when it was then passed on to the Castelli family.

 When the Hands family took ownership almost 20 years ago, they saw the potential to reinstate the tradition of an agriculturally diverse, thoughtfully managed and self-sufficient estate.
 Today they blend traditional Tuscan techniques and modern technology while reflecting the heritage of the estate.

 David Landini, Winemaker and General Manager of Villa Saletta, was born and raised in Tuscany.
 He studied Viticulture and Enology at the University of Florence.
 David has worked for Marchesi de Frescobaldi, Marchesi Antinori, Malenchini and Montellori.
-At Villa Saletta, David works with the classic Tuscan variety of Sangiovese while also experimenting with a range of varieties from further afield, including Cabernet Franc, Cabernet Sauvignon and Merlot, all perfectly suited to their terroir.
+David works with the classic Tuscan Sangiovese variety at Villa Saletta while also experimenting with a range of varieties from further afield, including Cabernet Franc, Cabernet Sauvignon and Merlot, all perfectly suited to the terroir.
 Everything he does is in the pursuit of balance – in the soil, in the environment and in the cellar.